zanehirning/BingoCardGenerator/instructions/README.md

 2. Create a new UML class diagram when you begin phase 2 of the Software Development Plan
     *   Put `Phase-2-UML` in this file's name
     *   You are not limited to using only what is provided in the starter code
-        *   You may devise new classes, methods and data members to satisfy the customer's requirements
+        *   You may devise new classes, methods and data members to satisfy the customer's requirements; include these new components on this draft
-    *   Include these new components in this draft of the UML class diagram
+        *   You may also choose to remove elements from the design I provided; that's fine as long as it is **documented**
 3. Review the design phase UML diagrams of at least **two** study buddies
     *   Write a **250-word** peer review for each study buddy
     *   Save a copy of your reviews in `doc/Reviews.md`